 But why is this important?
-Mental health organisation MIND says that getting exercise is a contributor to sound mental health, while another scientific study found that getting active holds ‘the promise of better mental health outcomes’.
+Mental health organisation MIND says that getting exercise is a contributor to sound mood and mental health, while another scientific study found that getting active holds ‘the promise of better mood and mental health outcomes’.

 Typically, our immune systems are under more pressure during cold seasons, and so, are less capable of fending off illnesses.
 We have already discussed can contribute to low moods.
 On top of this, chronic conditions — such as back pain — are more likely to flare up due to winter weather, which may make you feel frustrated.
 But what about hot weather?

 Apparently, one UK study predicted that higher temperatures due to climate change will cause 9,000 fewer deaths in winter by 2050.
 US studies have shown that there may be a link between crime and rising heat levels!